 Crude Marketing Revenues-Crude marketing revenues consist of marketing revenue related to Canadian crude oil.
-Contracts to sell crude products to customers contain performance obligations to deliver the product over the term of the contract.
-The revenues are recognized when the control of the product is transferred to the customer, based on the volume delivered and the price defined within the contract.
-Revenues are typically invoiced and paid on a monthly basis.
+The revenues are recognized over time, i.e., as the services are rendered and the customer simultaneously receives and consumes the benefit over time.
 All activities related to crude marketing revenues were terminated in 2019.
 For the year ended December 31, 2019, crude marketing revenues were \$166.1 million and associated costs of sale were \$173.0 million.